 Amazfit GTR 3 Pro review: Also consider

 Needs something more premium?
-The Mobvoi TicWatch Pro 3 Ultra GPS feels premium without the premium price tag and is a great alternative to pricier adventure smartwatches such as the Garmin Fenix 6 Pro or the Suunto 9 Baro Titanium.
+The Mobvoi TicWatch Pro 3 Ultra GPS feels premium without the premium price tag and is an excellent alternative to pricier adventure smartwatches such as the Garmin Fenix 6 Pro or the Suunto 9 Baro Titanium.

-Or if you prefer a smartwatch from a more established brand, you can give the Fitbit Versa 3 a try.
-It is far from being perfect but all things considered, it's the best Fitbit for people who aren't willing to pay the premium for the Sense' ECG and stress measurement features.
+Or, if you prefer a smartwatch from a more established brand, you can give the Fitbit Versa 3 a try.
+It is far from being perfect but all things considered, it's the best Fitbit for people who aren't willing to pay the premium for the Sense's ECG and stress measurement features.